adas2/algo-practice/README.md

 11. Memread: Read chunk of memory from disk using Read4kBlock function
 12. Mergesort implementation
 13. pathwobstacles:  Find the unique path between two points given an obstacle matrix
-14. Permutation: given number of digits n and integer k find the k-th permuation of string 123...n in lexicographic order
+14. Permutation: given number of digits n and integer k find the k-th permutation of string 123...n in lexicographic order
 15. power:  given base and exponent calculate power of a number
 16. power_four: Find if a number is a power of four
 17. power_three: Find is a number is a power of three